buildplan/rsync-backup-script/README.md

 # Automated rsync Backup Script

-This script is for automating backups of a local directory to a remote server (like a Hetzner Storage Box) using `rsync` over SSH.
+This script automates backups of local directories to a remote server (such as a Hetzner Storage Box) using `rsync` over SSH.

 -----

 ## Features

-  - **Unified & Secure Configuration**: All settings are in a single `backup.conf` file, parsed safely to prevent code injection.
+- **Unified Configuration**: All settings are in a single `backup.conf` file with secure parsing
-  - **Portable**: The entire backup setup (script + config) can be moved to a new server by copying one directory.
+- **Portable Setup**: The backup system can be migrated by copying the script and configuration
-  - **Multi-Notification Support**: Sends notifications to **ntfy** and/or **Discord**, configurable with simple toggles.
+- **Notification Support**: Sends notifications to ntfy and/or Discord, configurable via toggles
-  - **Robust Error Handling**: Uses `set -Euo pipefail` and a global `ERR` trap to catch and report any unexpected errors.
+- **Error Handling**: Uses strict shell options and traps to detect and report errors
-  - **Informative Reports**: Notifications include transfer size, files created, and files deleted.
+- **Detailed Reports**: Notifications include transfer size and file operation summaries
-  - **Production Ready**: Uses `nice` and `ionice` to limit CPU/IO impact on the server.
+- **System Friendly**: Uses `nice` and `ionice` to reduce resource impact during backups
-  - **User-Friendly Modes**: Includes `--dry-run`, `--checksum`, `--summary`, `--verbose` and a `--restore` flag for interctive restore of the files from remote backup.
+- **Multiple Operation Modes**: Supports dry run, checksum verification, summary reports, verbose output, and file restoration
-  - **Locking & Log Rotation**: Prevents concurrent runs and manages log file size automatically.
+- **Concurrency Control**: Prevents simultaneous runs and handles log rotation automatically
-  - **Prerequisite Checks**: Verifies that all required commands and SSH connectivity are working before running.
+- **Pre-run Validation**: Checks for necessary commands and SSH connectivity before execution

 -----

 ## Usage

-  - **Download script and configuration file**:
+#### Download the script and configuration:
-    You'll need two files: the script and the configuration file.
+  - These are same files as at the bottom of this README.

     ```sh
     # 1. Get the script and make it executable